gillianzliu/rshell/README.md

 * Supported connecters are `||`, `&&`, `;`, and also the `#` for comments

+* Piping, input redirection, and output redirection are supported
+  * If there are multiple redirections for input or output, as in `< file < file < file`, then the input redirection will only be taken from the last file.
+  * If there is both piping and input or output redirection, redirection will take priority and override the piping.
 ###ls

 * `-a`, `-l`, and `-R` are supported, along with file and folder parameters